developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### asrlanguage
 **Applies only to devices running Android**.
-Controls the selected language for voice input.

-NOTE: Values can be from the set of standard locale (currently google engine supported locale can be set here)
+Used to set the language for speech recognition input.
+If no language is specified, the ASR engine attempts to match the language to the Locale currently selected in the device.
+More [about Locale](http://techdocs.zebra.com/mx/uimgr/#set-current-locale).

 **Possible values**:

-* 0 - Disabled
-* **1 - Enabled (default)**
+* Name of voice language from the list of [locales](http://techdocs.zebra.com/mx/uimgr/#set-current-locale)

 		:::XML
 		<ASR>